jshimkoski/shimmy-grid/README.md

 * .grid class can be shortened to .g
 * .row class can be shortened to .r

+* Gutters are not used in shimmy-grid.
+This grid is purely structural and not for presentation.
+Use a .gutter class for parent elements inside columns to handle this (as done in the demo page).

 This is a work in progress.
 Thanks for checking it out.